 "Patrick Matthew, born October 20, 1790, died June 8, 1874, married his cousin Christian Nicol (born December 21, 1791, died October 28, 1857).
 Both their mothers were sisters, born Duncan.
 From the Duncans he inherited the Gourdie Hill property, actually with the condition to take the name Duncan, what he did not.
 (The land is now no longer in the family).
 We also know the names of his parents John Matthew and Agnes Duncan and his grandparents Patrick Matthew in the Rome property on Tay and Helen Millar Broambrae from Fife, but do not have dates for them.

 He must have married about 1819, as the eldest son Robert was born in 1820 and my uncle in 1821.
 He first managed both Rome and Gourdie Hill, later the latter alone.
 His picture, as an old man, shows beautiful, noble and pleasant features.

-According to family tradition, the Matthews are from a sister of Robert Bruce, and they are proud to have very square chin, as R. Bruce used to have; but that will of course be treated more jokingly."
+According to family tradition, the Matthews descended from a sister of Robert Bruce, and they are proud to have very square chins, as R. Bruce used to have; but that will of course be treated more jokingly."